kedro-org/kedro/docs/source/tutorial/package_a_project.md

    <project_name>
 ```

-Finally, add this to `docs/src/index.rst`
+Add the new file to `docs/src/index.rst` to include the automatically built documentation in the table of contents:

 ```text
 .. toctree::

    api
 ```

-You can now run `make html` from the `docs` folder to build a full set of documentation that automatically includes docstrings.
+**Run `make html` from the `docs` folder** to build a full set of documentation that automatically includes docstrings.

 ```{note}